Complex and Adaptive Dynamical Systems: A Primer: Basic Concepts of Dynamical Systems Theory

 holds for all times $t$.
-In many mechanical systems the energy is a conserved quantity. \item\underline{\sl Ergodicity}\\ A dynamical system in which orbits come arbitrary close to any allowed point in phase space, irrespective of the initial condition, is called ergodic.
+In many mechanical systems the energy is a conserved quantity. \item[--]{Ergodicity}: A dynamical system in which orbits come {arbitrarily} close to any allowed point in {the} phase space, irrespective of the initial condition, is called ergodic.